 How to Use Vinegar to Clean Faucets and Remove Limescale

 The most natural way to remove limescale from the tap is using vinegar.
-It has higher acidic properties than lemon juice.
-Moreover, vinegar is effective in removing tough limescale stains.
+As mentioned earlier, vinegar has high acidic properties making it effective in removing tough limescale stains.

 Here’s how you can get rid of limescale from your tap with vinegar.